Self-driving Uber car involved in fatal accident in Arizona

 "It will definitely assist in our investigation," he said.

-The driver, who was not controlling the vehicle at the time of the accident, was identified as 44-year-old Rafael Vasquez.
+The driver, who was not controlling the vehicle at the time of the accident, was identified as Rafael Vasquez, 44.

 Hours after the crash, Uber announced the suspension of all tests of its autonomous vehicles in Pittsburgh, Phoenix, San Francisco and Toronto.